List of Coal Faces at Stillingfleet Mine

 Plan of coal faces at Stillingfleet Mine with seven worked in the North Selby Mine area.

 The early face developments were driven using Dosco Mk2a Revised Hydraulics roadheader setting arch supports with Dosco Mk3 roadheaders driving the lateral roadways.
-As the mine progressed the face heading development roadheaders were replaced with BJD flat chain mat continuous miners (Heliminers) and roof bolting replaced the arch supports to achieve faster drivage rates.
+As the mine progressed the face heading development Dosco roadheaders were replaced with BJD flat chain mat continuous miners (Heliminers).
+Roof bolting replaced the arch supports to achieve faster drivage rates.

 BJD (Dresser) Heliminer

-Lee Norse LN800 continuous miners were also used in the mid 1990s.
+Lee Norse LN800 continuous miners gradually replaced the BJD Heliminers and were used from the early 1990s.

 Lee Norse LN 800 2TT

-The Gascoigne Wood coal clearance connection roadway to the south of the mine was completed in Dec 1987 to load coal into Gascoigne Wood Mine via a 2000 tonne, 7.5m diameter staple shaft called Bunker 6.
-An horizontal roadway bunker was created in the south lateral called the Kelfield Bunker and similiar bunker was created in the south west lateral towards the Bunker six staple bunker.
-A ventilation connection already existed from Mar 1987 and this was kept in use with a .8m diameter borehole.
-A one in one (45)° drift was created at the end of the lateral to give access to Gascoigne Wood Mine.
+At the end of the South Intake the roadway turned to the south west, heading towards the Gascoigne Wood Bunker 6 staple shaft.
+A bunker and conveyor drive house was created in this south west lateral roadway near to the junction with the South Intake as seen on the plan below.
+A ventilation connection, already existed from Mar 1987 and this was kept in use with a .8m diameter 20° inclined borehole.
+A small section, one in one (45)° drift was also created at the end of the lateral to give access and supply air to Gascoigne Wood Mine.

-Plan of Bunker 6, Ventilation Borehole and 1 in 1 Drift Connections to Gascoigne Wood Mine
+Plan of Bunker 6, Ventilation Borehole and 1 in 1 Drift connections to Gascoigne Wood Mine

 The Bunker 6 Westerland feeder coal clearance connection from Stillingfleet Mine.